VamshiPartify/PARTIFY-THEME/README.md

 10. press esc
 11. type :wq and then enter

-**If I want to revert back to a previous commit without deleting local work**
+# If I want to revert back to a previous commit without deleting local work
-# Step 1: Revert the bad commit on main
 1. git checkout main
 2. git pull origin main          # make sure you're up to date
 3. git log --oneline            # het the hash of the most recent commits